Codecademy/docs/documentation/content-standards.md

 - SQL: ```sql

 #### Runnable Code Blocks
-Codecademy has a new feature we're calling _Codebytes_ that will allow learners to click a button to run and see the output to the console of a code block embedded anywhere on our site.
-We're excited about this feature, and we highly recommend using it wherever you can!
+Codecademy has a new feature we're calling _Codebytes_ that will allow learners to click a button to run code blocks themselves!
+The output to the console will appear right below the code block.
+Codebytes is a great tool to incorporate into some entries (for instance, if you want learners to to think about what a code block will output before they see it in action, or if you want to show a learner how a function that incorporates randomization produces different output each time).

 The syntax is simple: You just add `codebyte/` between the ` ``` ` and the language name in the first line of a normal code block.
 Here's an example for JavaScript: